-Teaching Chair Program
+Teaching Chair Program - University of Ottawa

 - Promoting innovative teaching and learning practices that will benefit the wider University community as grounded in a scholarly framework/model;